GadgetRenu

 Content Manager

-- •Apple Watch Ultra 3 commands up to $400 at GadgetRenu — the titanium case alone drives significant resale value
+• Apple Watch Ultra 3 leads Apple Watch resale values at GadgetRenu — the titanium case alone drives a significant premium over aluminum models

-- •Case material matters enormously: titanium Apple Watches are worth 2-3x more than aluminum models of the same generation
+• Case material is one of the biggest value drivers — titanium and stainless steel Apple Watches are worth noticeably more than aluminum models of the same generation

-- •GPS+Cellular models are worth 15-25% more than GPS-only versions due to broader buyer appeal
+• GPS+Cellular models usually carry more value than GPS-only models due to broader buyer appeal

 How Much Is My Apple Watch Worth in 2026?